icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

     mamba env create --name icepyx-env --channel conda-forge -f requirements-dev.txt -f requirements.txt

-and then pip installing icepyx as described above and below.
+and then (1) running `pre-commit install` to let git know about pre-commit and (2) pip installing icepyx as described above and below.

 One of the tools installed with "requirements-dev.txt" is called [pre-commit](https://pre-commit.com/).
 We have included a set of pre-commit formatting hooks that we strongly encourage all contributors to use.